Jinssi/ContosoTraders/CONTRIBUTING.md

 ## DISCLAIMER - This is not a PRODUCTION-READY TEMPLATE for microservices

-GravyTraders is a reference application to **showcase architectural patterns** for developing microservices applications using various Azure Services. **IT IS NOT A PRODUCTION-READY TEMPLATE** to start real-world application.
+gravyTraders is a reference application to **showcase architectural patterns** for developing microservices applications using various Azure Services. **IT IS NOT A PRODUCTION-READY TEMPLATE** to start real-world application.
 In fact, the application is in a **permanent beta state**, as it’s also used to test new potentially interesting technologies as they show up.

 Since this is a learning resource, some design decisions have favored simplicity to convey a pattern, over production-grade robustness.